rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 [Blues Wireless Notehub](https://blues.io/products/notehub/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=skeleton) is a thin cloud service that is effectively a secure router between the Notecard and your cloud app (which today will be AWS, but can be any cloud service).

-The bonus of using Notehub with the Notecard is the Notecard literally knows to how communicate with Notehub as soon as it's powered on.
+The benefit of this pairing is the Notecard literally knows to how communicate with Notehub as soon as it's powered on.
 The Notecard is extremely secure as it doesn't have a public IP address and communicates with Notehub through private VPN tunnels.

 After [setting up a free account](https://notehub.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=skeleton) and a new project in Notehub, we are going to use a feature of [Notehub's API](https://dev.blues.io/guides-and-tutorials/using-the-notehub-api/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=skeleton) to remotely configure a setting on the Notecard to toggle the relay switch.